midgithub/Threader/README.md

 # Threader
 This plugin does one thing - queues functions to be executed in the main thread.
+Call from coroutines, network request callbacks, etc.

+Compatible with at least Unity 3.5.7 (I'm sure it would run on earlier versions if you wanted).

+Available for free at: https://github.com/kvonflotow/Threader

+Also available in the Unity asset store for a much appreciated nominal fee.

 ### Instructions
 Attach Threader.cs script to a GameObject, or drag Threader.prefab into the scene.